tomwcodes/dashcamfinder/memory.md

 2. Implement search functionality for all product text
 3. Add product comparison feature
 4. Create a "Recently Viewed" section using localStorage
-5. Add more detailed feature filters
+5. Implement user reviews section

 See todolist.md for a complete list of pending tasks.